mlswg/mls-protocol/draft-ietf-mls-protocol.md

 application\_[i]\_[j]_nonce are said to be "consumed" if they were used either
 to:

-* encrypt and send a message or
+* encrypt or (successfully) decrypt a message or
-* to successfully decrypt and authenticate a received message.

-More generally, a secret S is "consumed" if any key, nonce or secret derived from S has been consumed.
+* if a key, nonce or secret derived from S has been consumed.
 (This goes both for values derived via Derive-Secret and HKDF-Expand-Label).

-Here, S may be the init_secret, update_secret, epoch_secret, application_secret as well as any secret in the AS Tree or one of the ratchets.
+Here, S may be the init_secret, update_secret, epoch_secret, application_secret
+as well as any secret in the AS Tree or one of the ratchets.

-As soon as a group member consumes a key, nonce or secret they MUST immediately delete (all representations of) that value.
+As soon as a group member consumes a value they MUST immediately delete (all representations of) that value.
 This is crucial to ensuring Forward Secrecy for past messages.
-Members MAY keep unconsumed secrets, keys and nonces around for some reasonable amount of time even if their generating secret was already consumed (e.g. due to out of order message delivery).
+Members MAY keep unconsumed values around for some reasonable amount of time even if their generating secret was already consumed (e.g. due to out of order message delivery).

-For example, suppose a group member encrypts or successfully decrypts a message using the j-th key and nonce in the i-th ratchet.
-Then, for that member, all of the following values (and possibly more) have been consumed and MUST be deleted:
+For example, suppose a group member encrypts or (successfully) decrypts a message using the j-th key and nonce in the i-th ratchet.
+Then, for that member, at least the following values have been consumed and MUST be deleted:

 * the init_secret, update_secret, epoch_secret, application_secret of that
 epoch,